History of Alberta’s Licensed Practical Nurses

 2004: LPNs in Specialized Practice recognized by the Health Professions Act

-- 2004: LPNs in Specialized Practice (Operating Room, Dialysis, Advanced Orthopedics or Immunization) required by the Health Professions Act to submit proof of specialized education to CLPNA in order to be granted specialization on their Practice Permit.
+- 2004: LPNs in Specialized Practice (Perioperative, Dialysis, Advanced Orthopedics, Immunization, Advanced Foot Care) required by the Health Professions Act to submit proof of specialized education to CLPNA in order to be granted specialization on their Practice Permit.

 - 2004: Canadian Council of Practical Nurse Regulators (CCPNR) was formed in October 2004 with representatives from every nursing jurisdiction in Canada except the Northwest Territories.

 - 2004: The 2nd Edition of the Competency Profile for LPNs was released.
 The Profile describes the scope of practice of LPNs in Alberta.